 InfoNgen, originally a startup, was acquired by EPAM in 2010.
 Its technological core was moved to a private data center run by EPAM.
 After the acquisition, InfoNgen, as a business unit inside a larger consulting operation, required flexibility, stability, and affordability from its technology stack.
 By 2012, the biggest mandate for this business unit was to cut operational costs and to start migrating to the public cloud – which was, by that point, maturing to become a viable alternative for a robust, public‑facing service.

-At first, Lutarevich replaced NetScaler with the free open source version of NGINX.
-This reduced load balancer and reverse proxy infrastructure costs to almost zero, and enabled the move to cloud, thanks to NGINX’s status as a multi-platform, software-based solution.
+At first, Lutarevich replaced Citrix ADC with the free open source version of NGINX.
+This reduced load balancer and reverse proxy infrastructure costs to almost zero, and enabled the move to cloud, thanks to NGINX’s status as a multi‑platform, software‑based solution.
 The team quickly upgraded to NGINX Plus, however, in order to avail themselves of NGINX support and services.
-The upgrade still left the team with a tremendous cost savings over NetScaler.
+The upgrade still left the team with a tremendous cost savings over Citrix ADC.

 InfoNegen’s solution for moving its legacy datacenter applications into the cloud and coupling them with microservices is now based entirely on NGINX Plus as the core traffic routing and balancing system.

-Since the transition, Lutarevich said that the team has had no issues or downtime related to its usage of NGINX Plus.
+Lutarevich notes that since the transition the team has had no issues or downtime related to its usage of NGINX Plus.
 Acting as an SSL terminator on the outside of its internal network, a single instance of NGINX Plus is able to handle all the traffic routing, balancing, and health monitoring tasks required by the system.
-The availability of robust health monitoring capabilities in NGINX Plus was, Lutarevich said, another deciding factor when the team chose to upgrade from the free version to the commercial edition.
+The availability of robust health monitoring capabilities in NGINX Plus was, Lutarevich says, another deciding factor when the team chose to upgrade from the free version to the commercial edition.

 Since the initial transition in 2012 to NGINX, and the subsequent move to NGINX Plus, Lutarevich was able to satisfy one of the most important needs of his company, which has been cutting infrastructure costs.

-By replacing their Citrix Netscaler appliances with NGINX Plus, Lutarevich was able to cut costs significantly.
-Citrix Netscaler cost $50,000/year, according to Lutarevich, and NGINX Plus was a fraction of that cost.
+By replacing Citrix ADC appliances with NGINX Plus, Lutarevich was able to cut costs significantly.
+Citrix ADC cost $50,000/year, according to Lutarevich, and NGIN Plus was a fraction of that cost.

-The two internally hosted instances of NGINX Plus are used to enable rolling upgrades to services, said Lutarevich.
-NGINX Plus is able to reroute traffic to non-upgraded nodes while software upgrades take place on others.
-The result, said Lutarevich, is that NGINX Plus has allowed InfoNgen to remain online 24/7, without any downtime for upgrades, since the team implemented rolling upgrades with NGINX Plus.
+The two internally hosted instances of NGINX Plus are used to enable rolling upgrades to services, says Lutarevich.
+NGINX Plus is able to reroute traffic to non‑upgraded nodes while software upgrades take place on others.
+The result is that NGINX Plus has allowed InfoNgen to remain online 24/7, without any downtime for upgrades, since the team implemented rolling upgrades with NGINX Plus.

 In addition to rolling upgrades, NGINX Plus has provided a stable environment for both legacy Windows applications and modern Linux ones.
 While InfoNgen would love to move off of Windows in order to save money on hosting, this is simply not possible because of the size and importance of the core .NET application.

-“Internally, we’ve been using it as a load balancer for our microservices architecture, so basically it’s like a system of registration and discovery for our microservices ,which we controlled through the NGINX API.
-When we need to update or replace certain microservices endpoints, we turn them off, then turn them back on again, doing rolling upgrades by using the API provided by NGINX Plus,” said Lutarevich.
+“Internally, we’ve been using it as a load balancer for our microservices architecture, so basically it’s like a system of registration and discovery for our microservices, which we controlled through the NGINX API.
+When we need to update or replace certain microservices endpoints, we turn them off, then turn them back on again, doing rolling upgrades by using the API provided by NGINX Plus,” says Lutarevich.

-“NGINX is used almost everywhere, especially on the front end side,” said Lutarevich.
-“The people who have some skills or experience using NGINX — there are lots of them on the market.
+“NGINX is used almost everywhere, especially on the front‑end side,” says Lutarevich.
+“The people who have some skills or experience using NGINX – there are lots of them on the market.
 I can go ask questions on forums, on Stack Overflow, and hire someone there as well.
 There are lots of candidates with NGINX experience, so that makes it very useful for us.”

 With the move to microservices, it doesn’t matter what operating system the services are hosted on, as InfoNgen utilizes a system of service discovery based on ZooKeeper and NGINX Plus.
 InfoNgen is able to build new services on Linux while still running its legacy Windows applications, all in the same environment, and with the same middleware and infrastructure in place for both types of systems.